CrazyRabbitYingqing/Business_Project/Project_Proposal.md

 ### Client:

 A manager from Redfin observed that there's discussion online about Zillow performs better estimations than Redfin.
 The manager wants to find a way to perform better
-Single Family Housing price estimation than before.
+Single Family House price estimation than before.

 ### Question/Need: